allenanie/allenanie.github.io/_posts/2020-05-06-vqa-caption.md

 Now the story for generating issue-sensitive (question-aware) captions is complete.
 With the added entropy reward, the $S_1$ matrix will finally pick `baseball cap` as the answer to `What is the person wearing?`.

+We apply this RSA re-weighting process to every decoder step, which is called Incremental RSA, described in [^5].
+In a seperate blog post, I will share how to write RSA computation as a modular component to add to any image captioning algorithm.

 ## Evaluating on Birds (CUB)

 Verifying whether we are successful at "controlling" the caption is difficult.
 We do have a question and an answer in VQA, but how do we determine if the answer is mentioned in the caption?
 Even for simple attributes like color, for example, "What color is the flower?" with an answer "red", what captions would satisfy our definition of "addressing the question"?